 I have heard that if you exercise/work out in the morning before you eat breakfast that it will cause your metabolism to increase throughout the day, helping you to burn calories.
 Is this true?

 The key to burning calories (or increasing energy expenditure) is more complex than simply excising before or after breakfast.
 During exercise, muscles burn a combination of carbohydrates and fat.
 As an individual becomes more fit, her/his muscles utilize a greater percentage of fat for energy.
-Research indicates that while folks burn more fat when they exercise before a meal, the total energy expenditure is equal regardless of the order (i.e., no matter if you eat breakfast before exercise or exercise before breakfast).
-What it really comes down to personal preference to eat or not to eat prior to getting active.
+Research indicates that while folks burn more fat when they're physically active before a meal, the total energy expenditure is equal regardless of the order (i.e., no matter if you eat breakfast before physical activity, or after).
+What it really comes down to is personal preference to eat or not to eat prior to getting active.
 That is a question only you can answer.